warbee0712/usabilla-frontend-challenge/README.md

 ### List performance

 If you tested the table, you're going to see that it's slow when it has to process all the 100 items.
-I memoized all the items to avoid unecessary rerenders, but that's still not good enough.
-Decoupling the list filtering from the user input or rating filter feedback will certainly improve the perceived performance.
-Another possible improvement is to debounce the filter events from the search input.
-Those were not pursued due to time constraints.
+I memoized all the items to avoid unecessary rerenders, but that's still not perfect.
+Decoupling the list filtering from the search input or rating filter feedback and debouncing it will certainly improve the perceived performance.
+This could be achieved beautifully with redux-saga, but I think that's a bit too much for this challenge.

 ### Elements and Components